Menu

 Are Self-employed Individuals Eligible for Family & Medical Leave?

-Self-employed individuals including independent contractors, sole proprietors, partners, or joint venturers, are not required to participate in the CO FAMLI program but may opt-in to the State Plan.
-However, if they do opt-in, they must commit to an initial period of 3 years of FAMLI coverage.
+Self-employed individuals (including independent contractors, sole proprietors, partners, and joint venturers) are not required to participate in the CO FAMLI program but may opt in to the State Plan.
+However, if they do opt in, they must commit to an initial period of 3 years of FAMLI coverage.
 The election becomes effective on the date when the notice is filed.
+ShelterPoint does not offer a Private Plan policy for self-employed individuals.

 Whether a FAMLI claim qualifies for benefit payments depends on several factors.
 When filing a claim, each specific situation will be evaluated.